cms-tau-pog/TauFW/docs/CMSDAS2020/prep_stat_inference.md

 The first type is a normalization uncertainty, which is modelled with a log-normally distributed (`lnN`) nuisance parameter.
 The value put into `ch.SystMap()(<value>)` corresponds to the uncertainty estimate, so the one &sigma; standard deviation measured for this particular systematic uncertainty source.

 The second type is a (binned) shape uncertainty.
-In this case `ch.SystMap()(1.0)`, that the shapes corresponding to the downward and upward variations are assigned to a variation of one &sigma; standard deviation of the corresponding nuisance parameter.
+In this case `ch.SystMap()(1.0)` means, that the shapes corresponding to the downward and upward variations are assigned to a variation of one &sigma; standard deviation of the corresponding nuisance parameter.
 This Gaussian distributed nuisance paramter is used to inter- and extrapolate bin-wise between the variations and the nominal histogram in a correlated way accross all histogram bins.

 The last type we consider is an unconstrained rate parameter.
 Such parameters can be used to define additional quantities, which are not known a priori, such as the &tau;<sub>h</sub>
 identification efficiency, which we have not measured beforehand.
 This rate parameter is not drawn from a certain distribution, but has a flat prior, such that each of its values is equally probably - therefore the name "unconstrained".
+In this case `ch.SystMap()(1.0)` is used to set the nominal value of the nuisance parameter.

 Rate parameters can be used - as also done in our case - to measure quantities simultaneously with the parameter of interest, the signal strength &mu;<sub>Z&rarr;&tau;&tau;</sub>.